 I bought my journal and pens, now what?
 My starting point turned out the be January 2019.
 You don’t have to start at the beginning of the year.
 Start journaling whenever you want.
 I am particular and always need to start at the beginning of the year, but that is just me.

-Not wanting to mess up my beautiful new book, I first jotted, on a separate paper, all the different lists, collections, trackers, and spreads I wanted in my journal.
+I did not want to mess up my beautiful new book.
+So, I first jotted, on a separate paper, all the different lists I wanted in my journal.
+These included collections, trackers, and spreads.
 These things are personal to you, and yours can be different than mine.
 First, I knew I wanted to divide my bullet journal into yearly and monthly.
 You can have daily pages but that was going to be way too much for me to keep up with.

 My yearly pages would consist of